Coffcer/vue-plain/README.md

 console.log( Vue.plain(vm.a) );
 // { a: { a1: 2 } }
-// The function will miss, but you should not use function in Vue data
+// The function will be lose, but in general, you should not add function in Vue data

 console.log( Vue.plain(vm.c) );
 // [1, 2, 3]